 Best time to visit Cenote Azul

-There are two options to visit Cenote Azul if you want to avoid the crowds.
-You can visit the cenote right after it opens in the morning, or late in the afternoon right before closing time.
+You have two options to visit Cenote Azul if you want to avoid the crowds.
+You can visit the cenote right after it opens in the morning, or late in the afternoon before closing time.

 Most tourists flock here around midday to noon and then leave to continue with the rest of their tour after lunch.

-It’s also recommended that you visit during the weekdays as it is often packed with locals during the weekend.
+It’s also recommended that you visit during the weekdays as it’s often packed with locals during the weekend.

 Cenote Azul Snorkeling